2D Eigenvalue Problem I: Existence and Number of Solutions: Applications revisited

-From Section~\ref{applications}, we learn that the calculation of the distance to instability can be recast as an eigenvalue optimization problem \eqref{eq_distance}.
-In \cite{ahownear1985}, Van Loan proved that the optimal $\mu_*$ is in the interval $[-2\|{A}\|, 2\|{A}\|]$.
-By Theorem \ref{thm_minima_is_2devl}, we know that the optimal $\mu_*$ corresponds to a 2D-eigenvalue of $(A,C)$.
-By Theorem~\ref{boundonmu} on the range of $\mu$ of the 2D-eigenvalue $(\mu,\lambda)$, the optimal $\mu_*$ must be in the interval $[-\|{A}\|, \|{A}\|]$.
+\end{itemize} Moreover, by Theorem~\ref{boundonmu} on the range of $\mu$ of the 2D-eigenvalue $(\mu,\lambda)$, we immediately conclude that the optimal $\mu_*$ must be in $[-\|{A}\|, \|{A}\|]$.
 This shortens the search interval by a half.
-Furthermore, by Theorem~\ref{thm:finitemany}, there is a finite number of local minima in the interval.
-Theoretically, it makes possible for global optimization.
-For example, consider the following stable matrix from \cite[Example 5]{FS2011}:
+Finally, by Theorem~\ref{thm:finitemany}, we know that there is only a finite number of local minima of $\lambda_m(\mu)$ in $[-\|{A}\|, \|{A}\|]$.